Skip to main content

 For all Victorians.

-There are step-by-step guides, self-help tools and other resources to assist you with understanding more about when and how a rooming house operator or their agent can enter your room when your rooming house is being sold, as well as compensation for renters.
+There are step-by-step guides and other resources to assist you with understanding more about when and how a rooming house operator or their agent can enter your room when your rooming house is being sold, as well as compensation for renters.